Vietnam at a Glance

 If you are planning on working in Vietnam, it is essential that you understand the country’s cultural values and traditions.
-Only then can you develop successful and strong business relationships while working in Vietnam.
+Only then can you develop successful and strong business relationships.
 After all, cultural values are strongly reflected in business environments as well.

 While working in Vietnam, you will soon find that Vietnamese companies function in a hierarchical manner.
 Decisions are made at the top, and more often than not, it’s the oldest person in the company who is the main decision-maker.
-For that reason, you have to make sure to pay respect to your coworkers and business partners while working in Vietnam, especially if they are older than you.
+For that reason, you have to make sure to pay respect to your coworkers and business partners, especially if they are older than you.

-Currently, about 46.5 million people are working in Vietnam.
-Of these people, 48% are employed in agriculture and 29.6% occupy jobs in the services sector.
+Currently, about 49 million people are working in Vietnam.
+48% of them are employed in agriculture and 31% occupy jobs in the services sector.
 Main agricultural products are rice, coffee, rubber, cotton, tea, pepper and soy beans.

 Many people working in Vietnam do so in one of the manufacturing industries like machine building, food processing or garment and shoe production.
 Shoes and clothes are also among the most common export products, aside from marine products, electronics, crude oil, rice and machinery.
 Vietnam’s economy still relies largely on the export of goods.

-Although Vietnam’s economy has suffered from the recession in recent years, the government has taken measures to introduce a more market based economy.
-These measures were supposed to trigger significant economic growth and turning Vietnam into an attractive destination for foreign investment, leading to more people working in Vietnam.
+Although Vietnam has suffered from the recession in recent years, the government has taken measures to introduce a more market-based economy.
+These measures were supposed to trigger significant economic growth and turn Vietnam into an attractive destination for foreign investment, leading to more people working in Vietnam.

 - An application for the issuance of a work permit